Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Introduction

 A particularly useful microscopic description of these black holes arises in a duality frame where all charges are Ramond--Ramond \cite{Shih:2005qf}.
 In this frame, a 4--charge $\tfrac{1}{8}$--BPS black hole in Type IIA string theory compactified on $T^{6}$ is realized as a bound state of three stacks of D2--branes wrapping mutually orthogonal 2--cycles of the torus, together with a stack of D6--branes wrapping the full six--torus.
 Since the branes intersect at a point, the low--energy dynamics is that of an effective particle and is described by a matrix quantum mechanics \cite{Banks:1996vh,Taylor:2001vb}.
 The microscopic degrees of freedom arise from adjoint fields describing brane positions and bifundamental fields corresponding to open strings stretched between different stacks.
 For generic values of the background metric and $B$--field moduli, the scalar potential of this quantum mechanics is a sum of non--negative terms, and the supersymmetric vacua are isolated solutions of the F--term and D--term equations modulo complexified gauge transformations and residual shift symmetries.
-As a result, the SUSY vacuum manifold is a zero--dimensional algebraic variety, and the index $B_{14}$ is computed simply by counting the points with multiplicity \cite{Chowdhury:2014yca,Chowdhury:2015gbk,Chowdhury:2023wss}.
-This perspective has led to a reformulation of black hole microstate counting as an explicitly algebraic problem, enabling the application of tools from computational algebraic geometry \cite{Chowdhury:2023wss,Sturmfels1998PolynomialEA,HomotopyContinuation,Li1,cox1,cox2,kaveh2008algebraic,Kushnirenko1976NewtonPA,lichen,duffmonodromy,Bliss2018MonodromySS,Duff2016SolvingPS,Sommese2005TheNS}.
-Earlier work along these lines successfully reproduced the expected degeneracies for a range of low--charge configurations and provided concrete evidence in favor of the zero--angular--momentum conjecture, which states that all microstates of single--centered $\tfrac{1}{8}$--BPS black holes carry vanishing intrinsic angular momentum once the universal goldstino modes are factored out \cite{Chowdhury:2015gbk,Chowdhury:2023wss}.
+As a result, the supersymmetry (SUSY) vacuum manifold is a zero--dimensional algebraic variety, and the index $B_{14}$ is computed simply by counting the points with multiplicity \cite{Chowdhury:2014yca,Chowdhury:2015gbk,Chowdhury:2023wss}.